entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Cloutier et al. (2020): This character corresponds in part of character 134 of Zhu et al. (2017).

+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 173. Choana: absent (0); present (1)

 > Daeschler *et al*.
 (2006), Character 22; Cloutier *et al*.
 (2020), Character 173; Simões and Pierce (2021), Character 151; Clement *et al*.
 (2021), Character 173; Long *et al*.
 (2006), Character 30; Choo *et al*.
 (2024), Character 173
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 174. Anocleithrum: exposed (0); subdermal (1)